 - Safeguard children.

 - Ensure the suitability of adults who have contact with children.

 - Promote good health.

+- Updated Support and understand behaviour.

 - Manage behaviour.

 - Maintain records, policies, and procedures.

-Child protection
+Updated Child protection

 Staff will be alert to any issues of concern in the child's life at home or elsewhere.
 Any safeguarding or welfare issues will be dealt with in line with the Child Protection and Safeguarding Policy, and all members of staff in the EYFS will be required to read this policy as part of their induction training.